cronvel/async-kit/README.md

 It comes in handy in any network or service dependant async jobs, like database queries, HTTP request, and so on.

-Also this is **IMPORTANT** to understand that this is the csk-async lib who is responsible for the timeout to kick in: the user code is still in execution, it may be pending, waiting for I/O to perform some other tasks.
+Also this is **IMPORTANT** to understand that this is the async-kit lib who is responsible for the timeout to kick in: the user code is still in execution, it may be pending, waiting for I/O to perform some other tasks.
 The timeout feature give us the chance to be sure that our callback get triggered within some time limit, **it doesn't interupt the job in any way**.